whoisjustinngo/tp/docs/UserGuide.md

 The valid statuses are: [fresh, approached, pitched, negotiated, closed]

 * New contacts created in the contacts list are given a "fresh" status to signify that the client is a fresh lead
-* The total number of clients with a particular status is shown in the analytics section of the [dashboard](#dashboard-tab) tab
+* The total number of clients with a particular status is shown in the analytics section of the [Dashboard](#dashboard-tab) tab
 * Friends do not have statuses

 Format: `status INDEX STATUS`